 Taiwan is a sophisticated market in which consumers are quite knowledgeable about global trends.
 Seasoned exporters have learned to adjust their product range to meet the preferences of different consumers.
 Brandy and whisky producers have found a stable market among older and wealthy male consumers.
 Their appetite for high-end single malt whisky continues to fuel growth in imported alcohols.

-Meanwhile, the considerable rise of young urban dwellers and white collar workers in the country has paved the way for increased consumption of wine.
+Meanwhile, the considerable rise of young urban dwellers and white-collar workers in the country has paved the way for increased consumption of wine.
 While red wines are becoming popular in the market, semi-sweet white wine remains the best choice among female drinkers.
 There is also heightened interest in craft beer, particularly among young adults.

-Disadvantages of Selling Alcohol in Taiwan
+Disadvantages of Exporting Alcohol to Taiwan

 Rapidly maturing market